LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

       The *New Repository* link is in the dropdown menu at top right on GitHub.

 #.
-On the next page, fill in the Name and Description fields.
+On the next page, fill in the *Name* and *Description* fields.
+Also, uncheck
-#.
-Uncheck *Initialize this repository with a README* and click
+   the *Initialize this repository with a README* option, then click *Create Repository*.
-   *Create Repository*.

    .. figure:: figures/studio/create-repo.png
       :alt: Creating a new repository in GitHub by filling out the form.
       :width: 80%

-      Create a new repository in GitHub
+      Create a new repository in GitHub.

    .. admonition:: Note

-      If you initialize with a README, in the next step Git will refuse to merge this repo with the local repo.
-There are ways around that, but it's faster and easier to just create an empty repo here.
+      If you initialize with a README, Git will refuse to merge the remote repo with your local one.
+There are ways around this, but it's faster and easier to just create an empty repo on GitHub.

 #.
 After clicking, you should see something similar to: